-The Priory City of Lincoln Academy is committed to providing an education which will engage and challenge all students.
-All students have access to a broad and well balanced curriculum.
-The aim is to provide all students with a secure foundation for life beyond the Academy.
-We aim to provide high quality teaching combined with strong pastoral care so that our students are able to realise their full potential.
+Students have a broad and well balanced curriculum to provide a crucial and secure foundation for life beyond the Academy.
+This is supported by high quality teaching and strong pastoral care ensuring that all our students are able to realise their full potential.
 Progress is reviewed on a regular basis.
 This data is used to report on progress to parents and to inform students and teachers on areas for improvement.
-As an academy we mentor our students to give extra support both socially and academically to allow them to achieve their best and to become valued members of society.
+As an academy we actively mentor our students to give extra support both socially and academically, allowing them to achieve their best and to become valued and empowered members of society.
 Additional support is provided when we feel that individual students are not on course to achieve their potential.

-All students in Years 9, 10 and 11 study English Language, English Literature, Mathematics, Science, and three optional subjects that could be traditional academic courses or vocational courses.
-Students also follow courses in Physical Education and Religion and Ethics.
+All students in Years 9, 10 and 11 study English language, English literature, mathematics, science, and four other subjects from guided selections that could be traditional academic courses, vocational courses or an appropriate combination.
+Students also follow courses in physical education and religion and ethics.

 The majority of students in Year 12 and 13 follow Level 3 courses, building on successes at GCSE.
-These courses may be academic A levels or BTEC vocational courses or a mixture of the two.
+These courses may be academic A levels or vocational courses or a mixture of the two.
 To give our students increased access to wider subject choices, the academy works in partnership with the Priory Academy LSST and the Priory Witham Academy.
 Many students successfully follow one or two subjects at these other institutions, travelling between sites in the academy’s minibus.
-Many students are supported with personalised careers advice to make an informed choice as to their next steps.
+All students are supported with personalised careers advice to make an informed choice as to their next steps.
 The majority of students successfully enter the UCAS application process and go on to degree level study after Year 13.

-Our L2 vocational training centre allows Some Year 12 students follow occupational City and Guilds Level 2 course in construction, motor vehicle maintenance and hospitality.
+Our L2 vocational training centre allows Some Year 12 students the opportunity to follow occupational City and Guilds Level 2 course in construction, motor vehicle maintenance and hospitality.
 Students also have the opportunity to transfer to Witham Academy to undertake a L3 vocational qualification in childcare.
-This vocational route should lead to many of the students beginning an apprenticeship after Year 12 or further specialised study at another institution.
+This vocational route should lead to many of the students beginning either an apprenticeship after Year 12 or further specialised study at another institution.

-Students undertaking Key Stage 4 courses will be continued to be assessed using GCSE grades A*-G (9-1 for Year 10 English and Mathematics, 9 as the highest grade) and BTEC grades Distinction*- Pass.
-Students again are set targets based on their Key Stage 2 raw scores.
-English and Mathematics targets are based on the Key Stage 2 grade achieved.
-For all other subjects the Key Stage 4 target is based on the combined KS2 level between English and Maths levels.
-Progress Checks are sent home regularly indicating effort and predicted grades a student is likely to achieve if they progress at their present rate.
+Students are set targets based on primary school performance.
+English and mathematics targets are based on expected progress from the Key Stage 2 scores achieved in those areas.
+For all other subjects the GCSE target is based on the combined KS2 level between English and mathematics levels.
+Progress Checks are sent home regularly indicating effort and the predicted grades a student is likely to achieve if they progress at their present rate.